uzrwth/uzrwth.github.io/content/posts/foundations-of-data-science.md

 - $n$ is the number of vertices of the graph
 - $p$ is the edge probability
 - For each pair of distinct vertices, $v$ and $w$, $p$ is the probability that the edge $(v,w)$ is present
+- Erdös and Renyi
+- The presence of each edge is statistically independent of all other edges
+- The graph-valued random variable with these parameters is denoted by $G(n,p)$.

+The interesting thing about the $G(n,p)$ model is that even though edges are chosen independently with no "collusion", certain global properties of the graph emerge from the independent choices.
+- with $p=d/n, d < 1$, each connected component in the graph is small
+- for $d>1$, there is a giant component consisting of a constant fraction of the vertices
+- in addition, there is a rapid transition at the threshold $d=1$.
+- below the threshold, the probability of a giant component is very small, and above the threshold, the probability is almost one

 ### Phase transitions

 ### Giant component

+Consider $p=\frac{1+\epsilon}{n}$ where $\epsilon$ is a constant greater than zero.

 ### Cycles and full connectivity

 ### Phase transitions for increasing properties